AV-8B Harrier Assault: Flight simulator

 The game's flight simulator portrays the flying characteristics of an AV-8B Harrier II jet.
 The fighter plane can take off horizontally or vertically (when payload permits) from the deck of the USS Tarawa and land vertically when the mission ends.
 Inside the cockpit, the HUD and MFD provide combat information of enemy units along with aircraft and mission data and the point of view can be rotated left, right and back.
 There are two external camera views, one following the plane and a stationary flyby camera view, which displays a view of the aircraft as it speeds past the camera.

 PC versions

 The PC version of the game was originally released with VGA resolution (320x200) graphics.
 A subsequent release in the same year upscaled the graphics to SVGA resolution (640x400), creating the very first SVGA flight simulator.
 The game in the SVGA release was re-branded to SVGA Harrier.

-Controversy

-The game was banned in Australia due to protests from the Catholic Teachers Federation, on the grounds that the game is offensive to East Timorese.